kudobuilder/kudo/docs/testing.md

 ### Test steps

 The test step files can contain any number of Kubernetes resources that should be applied as a part of the test step.
-Typically, this would be a KUDO `Instance` or a `Deployment` or other resources required for the test, such as `Secrets` or test `Pods`.
+Typically, this would be a KUDO `Instance` (see: [KUDO concepts](https://kudo.dev/docs/concepts/) or a `Deployment` or other resources required for the test, such as `Secrets` or test `Pods`.

 Continuing with the upgrade-test example, create `00-instance.yaml`: